Patteerrik/Heritage-Housing-Issues/README.md

   - Multi-page navigation for different functionalities:
     - **Data Exploration:** Visualizes key trends and distributions in the dataset.
     - **Machine Learning Predictions:** Enables users to input house features and receive predicted prices.
-    - **Model Performance:** Displays metrics such as R2 score, MAE, and RMSE to evaluate model accuracy.
+    - **Model Performance:** Displays metrics such as R2 score, MAE, MSE and RMSE to evaluate model accuracy.
 - **Key Features:**
   - **Dynamic Charts & Tables:** Seaborn and Matplotlib were used for data visualization.
   - **User Input Interface:** Allows users to enter new house attributes for price prediction.